reshalfahsi/simple-face-recognition-project/README.md

 ## Python

 The face recognition system implemented in Python within the GUI.
 You can capture an image or record a video during the video stream live from webcam.
-Source code available [here](https://github.com/reshalfahsi/simple-face-recognition-project/tree/master/python).
+The source code available [here](https://github.com/reshalfahsi/simple-face-recognition-project/tree/master/python).

 ![alt text](python/resources/img/demo.gif)